Summary: Academic Unit: Adult, Child and Mental Health Nursing

 · User involvement and ethics in health-care research

-Veronicas multidisciplinary, international research includes mixed-methods, qualitative and participatory approaches, framework analysis, feasibility/full RCTs, surveys and systematic reviews; her outputs have led to invitations to present international keynote/plenary lectures; she is Editorial Board member of several journals, reviewer for NIHR and charities, and an active member of the International Family Nursing Association (IFNA) including as elected member of the IFNA Board of Directors.
-She is a member of the UK Kidney research consortia (UKKRC) Paediatric Clinical Studies Group, and the Education Workstream of the Kidney Quality Improvement Partnership (KQUIP).
+Veronica encourages involvement of young people and parents as co-researchers, co-authors and advisers on research projects; she is a member of INVOLVE, the NIHR Advisory Group on patient and public involvement in health and social care research http://www.invo.org.uk/.
+Her multidisciplinary, international research includes mixed-methods, qualitative and participatory approaches, framework analysis, RCTs, and systematic reviews; her outputs have led to invitations to present international keynote/plenary lectures; she is Editorial Board member of several journals, reviewer for NIHR and key charities, and an active member of the International Family Nursing Association (IFNA) including as elected member of the IFNA Board of Directors.
+She is a member of the UK Paediatric Nephrology Clinical Studies Group, and the Yorkshire and Humber Research for Patient Benefit Grant awarding Panel.

-Veronica has received national and international recognition and awards for her student education activity and is committed to teaching professionals about the application of research evidence into practice to promote optimum clinical outcomes for patients.
+Veronica has received national & international recognition for her student education activity and is committed to helping professionals to apply research evidence into practice to promote optimum outcomes for patients.
 She welcomes enquiries about PhD and Masters supervision in her areas of expertise.